makerdao/simplecoin1/README.md

 [the-tao]: https://ryepdx.github.io/the-tao/

-It uses a reduced ETH collateral model controlled by an owner address.
+It uses a reduced Token collateral model controlled by an owner address.
 In the simplest case, stablecoin holders have no protections against the owner, but constraints can be encoded in the owner as a contract.

-Some example failure modes are never refreshing the price (lost key / locked out contract), setting a bad a price (or "insider trading"), or withdrawing too much Ether.
+Some example failure modes are never refreshing the price (lost key / locked out contract), setting a bad a price (or "insider trading"), or withdrawing too much collateral.
 There are many different ways to handle these failure modes, which must be decided and written by each owner contract.
 Or, [just trust Bob][bob].